The US House of Representatives has impeached President Donald Trump, setting up a trial in the Senate. How did we get to this point?

 - 23 Oct: Republicans storm impeachment testimony to protest about closed-door hearings

-- 31 Oct: Democratic-controlled House of Representatives approves a resolution making impeachment process formal and promises public hearings
+- 31 Oct: The Democrat-controlled House of Representatives approves a resolution making impeachment process formal and promises public hearings

-- 5 Nov: The US ambassador to the EU, Gordon Sondland, revises his initial testimony to declare he now remembers saying US aid did depend on an investigation sought by Trump
+- 5 Nov: Mr Sondland revises his initial testimony to declare he now remembers saying US aid did depend on an investigation sought by Mr Trump

 - 13 Nov: Public hearings begin, with Bill Taylor testifying about the overheard phone call and the president's alleged preoccupation with the Bidens

-- 20 Nov: US ambassador to the EU Gordon Sondland testifies.
-In his opening statement, he says there was a quid pro quo - or exchange of favours - in the phone call between Trump and Zelensky
+- 20 Nov: Mr Sondland testifies.
+In his opening statement, he says there was a quid pro quo - or exchange of favours - in the phone call between Mr Trump and Mr Zelensky

 Learn more about Trump and the impeachment inquiry